tarunnnrathoddd/tarunnnrathoddd/README.md

 🚀 Eager to collaborate and contribute as a team player to innovative projects.

-☘️ Checkout my Portfolio at <a href="https://tarunnnrathoddd.github.io/portfoliowebsite/" rel="nofollow">TarunRathod.com</a>
+☘️ Checkout my Portfolio at <a href="https://tarunnnrathoddd.github.io/portfoliowebsite/" rel="nofollow" target="_blank">TarunRathod.com</a>

 🌐 Seeking opportunities to apply my skills and grow in the tech industry.